-4. Equipment
+4. Property and Equipment, net

-Equipment is recorded at cost and consists of vehicles used in the child passenger safety program, leased computer equipment, and leasehold improvements associated with office space.
-Depreciation expense is recorded using the straight-line method, which allocates the cost of the tangible property over an estimated useful life of three to seven years.
+Property and Equipment is recorded at cost and consists of vehicles used in the child passenger safety program, leased computer equipment, and leasehold improvements associated with office space.
+Depreciation expense is recorded using the straight-line method, which allocates the cost of the tangible property over an estimated useful life of eleven years.